-- [X] Water main extensions will be required along Fanita Parkway and Cuyamaca Street to connect to project. - [X] Hydraulic simulated analysis study for potable water has been completed.
-A Water Supply Assessment has been provided in compliance with SB 610. - [X] Recycled water use for construction purposes only, including grading and dust suppression. - [X] An authorized representative must attend Recycled Water Supervisor Training and meet with Padre Dam Recycled Water Technician prior to start of work. - [X] Abide by the rules governing the use of recycled water established by the California Department of Health Services in the Code of Regulations, Title 22 and 17. - [X] Construction equipment must meet PDMWD requirements for carrying recycled water. - [X] All water trucks using recycled water are to have an approved air gap.

-[X] When using recycled water for construction sites the following safety precautions shall be observed:

-- Do not drink recycled water.

-- Wash your hands before eating or drinking.

-- Do not spray anyone with recycled water.

-- Do not wash or rinse down equipment using recycled water.
+- [X] Water main extensions will be required along Fanita Parkway, Cuyamaca Street, and Magnolia Avenue to connect to the Development. - [X] Hydraulic simulated analysis study for potable water was completed in 2020.
+A Water Supply Assessment was also provided in compliance with SB 610.

+- [X] Recycled water may be used for construction purposes only, including grading and dust suppression. - [X] An authorized representative must attend Recycled Water Supervisor Training and meet with a Padre Dam Recycled Water Technician prior to start of work. - [X] Developer shall abide by the rules governing the use of recycled water established by the California Division of Drinking Water in the Code of Regulations, Title 22 and 17. - Construction equipment must meet Padre Dam requirements for carrying recycled water.
+[X] - [X] All water trucks using recycled water shall have an approved air gap. - [X] When using recycled water for construction sites the following safety precautions shall be observed: - Do not drink recycled water. - Wash your hands before eating or drinking. • - Do not spray anyone with recycled water. - Do not wash or rinse down equipment using recycled water. •